-2 On the date as at which this compilation was prepared, the Rail Safety National Law (WA) Act 2015 s.
-3, Pt.
-2-5 and Schedule had not come into operation.
-They read as follows:

 3. Terms used

 (1) For the purposes of this Act, the local application provisions of this Act are the provisions of this Act other than the Rail Safety National Law set out in the Schedule.

 (2) In the local application provisions of this Act —